Frequently Asked Questions

 METR's environment: 16 experienced developers, primarily Cursor Pro with Claude 3.5/3.7 Sonnet, controlled tasks, no organizational systems.

-Faros AI’s environment: 10,000+ developers across all experience levels, multiple AI tools (GitHub Copilot, Cursor, Claude Code, Windsurf, etc.), natural work settings, full organizational context.
+Faros’s environment: 10,000+ developers across all experience levels, multiple AI tools (GitHub Copilot, Cursor, Claude Code, Windsurf, etc.), natural work settings, full organizational context.

-For engineering leaders, the Faros AI study demonstrates that AI is unleashing increased velocity but existing workflows and structures are blocking it.
+For engineering leaders, the Faros study demonstrates that AI is unleashing increased velocity but existing workflows and structures are blocking it.
 Developers don't work in isolation—they work within systems of code review, testing, deployment, and cross-team coordination.
 Whatever impact AI has on individual productivity only translates to business value if it successfully navigates these organizational processes.

 {{ai-paradox}}